zloirock/core-js/README.md

 var array = Array.of(1, 2, 3);
 ```

-By default, `@babel/preset-env` with `useBuiltIns: 'usage'` option polyfill only stable features, but you can enable polyfilling of proposals by option `proposals: true`.
+By default, `@babel/preset-env` with `useBuiltIns: 'usage'` option polyfill only stable features, but you can enable polyfilling of proposals by `proposals` option, as `corejs: { version: 3, proposals: true }`.

 #### `@babel/runtime`